demisto/dockerfiles/README.md

 * To see the locked dependencies run: `poetry export -f requirements.txt --output requirements.txt --without-hashes`

 ### `pipenv` quick start:

+The preferred tool to manage Python dependencies is [Poetry](https://python-poetry.org/docs/).
+However, `pipenv`` is also supported.

 If you want to use `pipenv` manually make sure you first meet the pre-requisites installed as specified in the [Prerequesites section](#prequisites).
 Then follow:
 * In the relevant folder initialize the pipenv environment:
   ```bash